 Pensacola is in the westernmost Florida Panhandle, along the Pensacola Bay.
 The beachside city is protected by the Santa Rosa barrier island, which connects into the Gulf of Mexico.
-Modern attractions include family fun at the Gulf Breeze Zoo and tastings at Palafox World Of Beer (http://worldofbeer.com/palafox).
+Modern attractions include family fun at the Gulf Breeze Zoo and sunny days at one of the city's adjacent beaches.

 The city is nicknamed “The City of Five Flags” because of the five national governments who have controlled the area.
-Each government left a unique mark on the culture and landscape of the sunny city, providing guests at our Pensacola vacation rentals with endless forts and museums to explore!
+Each government left a unique mark on the culture and landscape, providing guests at our Pensacola condo rentals with endless forts and museums to explore.

-The National Naval Aviation Museum boasts 150 restored aircrafts and unique exhibits over 37-acres.
+The National Naval Aviation Museum boasts 150 restored aircrafts and unique exhibits.
 Sign up for a 3D flight simulator, watch a movie on the IMAX, or view a live presentation from the Blue Angels Flight Squadron!
 Climb the 177 steps the active Pensacola Lighthouse & Museum, which offers breathtaking views of the Pensacola Pass, the historic Navy Yard, and three forts.
-The lighthouse even offers ghost tours in the historic 1869 keeper’s quarters!
+The lighthouse even offers ghost tours in the historic keeper’s quarters.

 Pensacola Beach on Santa Rosa Island is the most popular beach, offering emerald-green waters and sugar-white sand beaches.
 The island offers something for everyone, including snorkeling, stand up paddle boarding, and parasailing.
-The Gulf Islands National Seashore offers a more peaceful retreat with sandy swimming beaches, and historic landmarks like Fort Massachusetts, Fort Pickens, and Fort Barrancas, which were active during the Civil War.
+The Gulf Islands National Seashore offers a more peaceful retreat with sandy swimming beaches, and historic landmarks like Fort Massachusetts, Fort Pickens, and Fort Barrancas.

-Sandy beaches, historic landmarks, and a friendly, welcoming atmosphere all make our Pensacola vacation rentals the perfect home away from home for your next Florida getaway!
+Sandy beaches, historic landmarks, and a friendly, welcoming atmosphere all make our Pensacola vacation rentals or beach rentals the perfect home away from home for your next Florida getaway.